 It is very difficult to change your diet overnight.
 The key is to start slow – for example, mixing brown rice with white rice; or switching from white to wholemeal bread.
 Start with one meal, then increase it to 2, or even 3.
 With some innovative ideas (and good culinary skills!), it is really not too difficult to introduce whole grains to your diet.

-For your personal diet analysis and a nutrition plan that is customised to your needs, make an appointment today with IFBB Pro Joan Liew (certified ISSN Sports Nutritionist, NASM Fitness Nutrition) and start a sustainable diet plan towards optimal health.
-Call 65350851 or email to firstname.lastname@example.org.
+For your personal diet analysis and a nutrition plan that is customized to your needs, make an appointment today with IFBB Pro Joan Liew (certified ISSN Sports Nutritionist, NASM Fitness Nutrition) and start a sustainable diet plan towards optimal health.
+Call 65350851 or email to email@example.com.